micahamd/psych_exp_generator/README.md

 - Create tasks requiring different responses to different stimuli

 This flexible mapping system allows for complex experimental designs without requiring programming knowledge.

+## State Persistence

+The experiment builder remembers your settings even after the experiment completes:

+- All form values persist between sessions (saved in browser's localStorage)
+- Custom S-R mappings are preserved as long as the stimuli text doesn't change
+- When stimuli text changes, only mappings for stimuli that no longer exist are removed
+- You can run multiple experiment sessions without needing to reconfigure settings
+- Browser refresh or closing the page will still preserve your last-used settings

+This persistence allows for efficient iteration when developing and testing experimental protocols.

 ## Feedback System